ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-29-aws-cloudformation.md

 CloudFormation with Puppet - puppet master holds instruction and definitions; clients connect and follow instructions

 CloudFormation with Chef - better for longer deployments; OpsWorks for detailed stuff like configure software, deploy apps, scale on demand and monitor resources for performance, security & cost.
-CloudFormation supports the following resource types:
+CloudFormation supports the following resource types: App, ElasticLoadBalancerAttachment, Instance, Layer & Stack.

-- AWS::OpsWorks::App

-- AWS::OpsWorks::ElasticLoadBalancerAttachment

-- AWS::OpsWorks::Instance

-- AWS::OpsWorks::Layer

-- AWS::OpsWorks::Stack

 CloudFormation with Elastic BeanStalk - Can use CloudFormation to deploy Elastic Beanstalk; less flexible than OpsWorks; better suited to immutable deployments